Seth Godin

 20 Years of Service

-A professional organization has goals, vision and a plan for development and growth.
-Transformative change is accomplished through awareness, learning and adoption of new and better cultures and systems.
+A professional organization, or community, has goals, vision and a plan for development and growth.
+Thoughtful change is accomplished through awareness, learning and adoption of new and better cultures and systems.
+How do we do this?

 All of us want the same basic things whether we are red, blue or independent.